Dr. Sultana Nurun Nahar

 2025:

-• 1.
-Astrobites News, Denison University, March 21, 2025: "UR: SPECTRA Analysis of Early Universe Galaxies Using JWST Data"
+3. Astrobites News of AAS, March 21, 2025: "UR: SPECTRA Analysis of Early Universe Galaxies Using JWST Data", Vidit Bhandari presentation at the conference, research supervision by A. Pradhan and S.N.
+Nahar

 2024:

-1. OSC press release featuring story titled "Ohio State astronomy researcher unveils the sun¿s secrets with OSC support" on the web, October 17, 2024.
-This will be included in the OSC Annual Report for distribution.
+2. OSC press release featuring the story titled "Ohio State astronomy researcher unveils the sun's secrets with OSC support" on the web, October 17, 2024.

 2020:

-1. OSC press release featuring story titled "Ohio 9.
-OH-TECH press release of featured story in 2019-2020 Research report "Breaking Barriers Nahar aids female Muslim scientists with supercomputing", published in 2021
+4. OSC press release featuring story titled "Breaking Barriers Nahar aids female Muslim scientists with supercomputing" (picture of ISMWS table at OSU), April 2020

 2017: